Corentin-dupriez/optics-cylinder-conversion/README.md

 - **Negative cylinder notation** -> **Positive cylinder notation**
 - or the reverse

-  The mathematical transformation follows: new sphere = sphere + cylinder new cylinder = -cylinder new axis = axis + 90 (- 180 if the calculated axis is over 180)
+  The mathematical transformation follows:\n new sphere = sphere + cylinder\n
+  new cylinder = -cylinder\n
+  new axis = axis + 90 (- 180 if the calculated axis is over 180)

   ---